KasTasElis/server-dashboard/README.md

 As the app would scale, a more robust form management and validation library would make sense. eg. react-hook-forms & ZOD.

+Also, setting up a solid CI&CD pipeline with husky, Cypress & Vitest would probably be the next step I would do for this repo.

 ## Login Credentials

 Since credentials are not sensitive for this API I am including them in the readme for user's convenience.